Chinese Journal of International Law

 Rule 3c.
 Paragraph numbering.
 As from vol. 6, no. 1 (2007), every author is asked to number every paragraph (or a small group of two or three if the content of these units can be better grouped in just one paragraph) in every submission.
 This rule is intended to promote precision in citation to particular text within an article published in the Journal.
 Furthermore, this makes it possible for a reader to cite to parts of a paper in html format; without paragraph numbers it is very difficult to pinpoint particular text within a html file.
 Hit here for notes on how to do paragraph numbering.

 Rule 3d.
 Book reviews.
 Book reviews shall not follow the structure given above, but must follow this style guide as much as possible, otherwise.
 A book review should have no more than 1500 words (strictly enforced) and should be lightly footnoted, if at all.
 We recommend that a book review try to present the contents of the book first, understand its “design”, engage the arguments in it in the light of its genre and on its own terms in the first instance and then present the reviewer’s own critique.
 No more than two reviewers would be allowed for any book, and in the case of two reviewers, the reviewers should explain why there is a need for two.
 A sample book review can be found here: www.chinesejil.org/bai.pdf.
 Reviewers are reminded of the need to be fair and of possible liability issues, see discussions in Sienho Yee, Book Review Lawsuits and Book Review Standards: An Editorial Comment, 10 Chinese Journal of International Law (2011), 171-172 (free access: www.sienhoyee.org/yeebookreviewlawsuits.pdf).
 Reviewers are reminded of our rules against conflicts of interest, prohibiting any blood or intimate relationships, immediate supervisor/supervisee relationships (professor/supervisee; boss/immediate subordinate), or small work group memberships (same law school, same institute, etc.) between the person reviewing a book and the author of that book.
 Authors of books for review should NOT directly contact any potential reviewers; they may send inquiries to the Editor-in-Chief at: sienhoATchinesejil.org.
 Reviewers should also contact the Editor-in-Chief before deciding to review a book.
-(From September 2022, we will use a new format for book reviews: www.chinesejil.org/bookreviewformat.doc )
+(For policy and style, etc., see: https://www.chinesejil.org/bookreviewpolicy.doc )

 Rule 4.
 Quotations.
 We use double quotes (single quotes within double quotes), like: “God said, ‘Let there be light.’”
 However, single quotes are used if they are in the original text quoted.